bryanbraun/tiffany.blog/_posts/2018-09-29-new-iphones.md

 ---
 title: Broke Down and Bought the New iPhone
 date: 2018-09-29 00.03.50
-excerpt: "I wasn't going to upgrade".
+excerpt: I wasn't going to upgrade.
 Famous last words of technophiles everywhere.
 layout: post
 categories:
   - Pick of the Month